-- B. An undergraduate student seeking to hold an office either by election or appointment must have a minimum cumulative GPA of 2.2 (3.0 for graduate students). - C. An officer falling below his/ her minimum GPA requirement will have the following semester as a probationary period to correct the deficiency.
-The organization's Advisor will be notified of probation by the Dean of Students, or his/her designee. - D. Organizations whose officer(s) does/do not meet the minimum GPA requirements when elected will have one (1) month in which to replace him/her.
-Subsequent changes must be reported to the Office of Student Activities and Organizations within the one-month period. - E. Organizations not meeting the above requirements (Section III) will forfeit their certification with the University. - F. Faculty and staff are eligible to hold up to forty-nine percent (49%) of the executive offices, except the office of President, in a registered student organization.
-Faculty and staff are NOT eligible to hold office in affiliated student organizations.
+B. An undergraduate student seeking to hold an office either by election or appointment must have a minimum cumulative GPA of 2.2 (3.0 for graduate students).

+C. An officer falling below his/her minimum GPA requirement will have the following semester as a probationary period to correct the deficiency.
+The organization's Advisor will be notified of probation by the Dean of Students, or his/her designee.

+D. Organizations whose officer(s) does/do not meet the minimum GPA requirements when elected will have one (1) month in which to replace him/her.
+Subsequent changes must be reported to the Office of Student Activities and Organizations within the one-month period.

+E. Organizations not meeting the above requirements (Section III) will forfeit their certification with the University.

+F. Faculty and staff are eligible to hold up to forty-nine percent (49%) of the executive offices, except the office of President, in a registered student organization.